-I will give a quick background, just to give an indication of why I am here and how I see the Valuer General's Office possibly helping this committee.
-The Valuer General's Office core business is providing valuations for rating and taxing purpose in Western Australia.
-As a result of this, we maintain sale information, property information and valuation information on all properties in Western Australia.
-This provides a database of information.
-We will use this to meet the request of Dr Ray Wills to provide a value for all strata units in Western Australia, which is a fairly large task.
-Basically what I have been asked to do here is to assess the scale of strata properties.
+The core business of the Valuer General's Office is the provision of valuations for rating and taxing purposes in Western Australia.
+As a consequence of this, the Office maintains a database of sale, property and valuation information on all properties in Western Australia.
+This provides an extensive base for meeting the request of the Committee to provide a value of and statistics on all strata units in Western Australia - this proved a considerable task.
+What I understood to be the aim here was to assess the scale and extent of strata titled properties within the real property base of Western Australia.